Shyft-to/js/README.md

 - `transaction`: Transation APIs
 - `storage`: Storage APIs such as uploading asset or metadata and get IPFS uri.
 - `semiCustodialWallet`: A simple in-app crypto wallet to securely and quickly onboard non-native crypto users to web3 dApps.
+- `callback`: Get real time updates on addresses for your users.

 ### Shyft Wallet APIs